 A total of fifty-one tramcars have operated on the Douglas Bay Horse Tramway since its opening in 1876.

-We are fortunate in that some twenty-five of those cars, in both original and converted form, have survived to the present day, although half are now in private ownership and some of those in very poor condition.
+We are fortunate in that some twenty-four of those cars, in both original and converted form, have survived to the present day, although half are now in private ownership and some of those in very poor condition.

 Double-deckers nos.
 14 and 18 were both acquired second hand in 1887, but actually were built in 1883 and therefore are the oldest two surviving tramcars.